danielfett/draft-dpop/main.md

 ## Authorization Server Metadata {#as-meta}

-This document introduces the following new authorization server metadata [@RFC8414] parameter to signal the JWS `alg` values the authorization server supports for DPoP proof JWTs:
+This document introduces the following new authorization server metadata [@RFC8414] parameter to signal support for DPoP in general and the specific JWS `alg` values the authorization server supports for DPoP proof JWTs.

 `dpop_signing_alg_values_supported`
 :   A JSON array containing a list of the JWS `alg` values supported